sMorac/nodeorm/README.md

 # nodeorm
-Simple orm for Pg and Mysql for Node.js
+Simple ORM for PGSQL for Node.js